CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/2a-OSLayer/RTOS/BB_Eclipse_OpenBSW.md

 ## BB Usage
 <!-- Example on how to use BB or link to documentation.
 Should include code snippets, information about usage,
 trainings, skills, examples and how-to's. -->
+Use the OpenBSW SDK to build embedded automotive applications.
+Integrate BSW modules (communication, diagnostics, memory) into your ECU project.
+See https://github.com/eclipse-openbsw for source and documentation.

 ## Known Implementation
 https://github.com/eclipse-openbsw